cmaketest/FetchContent_top/README.md

 This repo demonstrates cmake's FetchContent feature.

-There are 3 libraries in play here:
+There are 3 repos in play here:
-* top - depends upon liba and libb
+* top - (executable) depends upon liba and libb
 * liba - depends upon libb
 * libb - no dependencies